COVID: Cuba approves emergency use of own Abdala vaccine | DW | 09.07.2021

 The communist country is the first country in Latin America and the Caribbean to successfully develop a coronavirus vaccine.

-The Cuban health regulator, CECMED, approved the jab after the manufacturers announced last month that their vaccine was more than 92% effective against COVID-19 infections when three doses were given.
+The Cuban health regulator, CECMED, approved the shot after the manufacturers announced last month that their vaccine was more than 92% effective against COVID-19 infections when three doses were given.

 The Abdala vaccine is one of a total of five candidate vaccines in Cuba, according to authorities there.
 Another, the two-dose Soberana 2, is also expected to be soon authorized for emergency use by CECMED.